zunath/NWN.Framework.Lite/README.md

 }
 ```

-- Configure your NWNX server with the following environment variables.
-Setting up an NWNX server is outside the scope of this guide - more information can be found in the Additional Resources section of this guide.
+1. Configure your NWNX server with the following environment variables.
+Setting up an NWNX server is outside the scope of this guide.
+More information can be found in the Additional Resources section of this guide.

 ```cs
 NWNX_DOTNET_ASSEMBLY=/nwn/home/dotnet/NWN.Framework.Lite
 NWNX_DOTNET_ENTRYPOINT=NWN.Framework.Lite.Internal
 ```

-- Add the script "sit" to the OnUsed event of a placeable chair.
+1. Add the script "sit" to the OnUsed event of a placeable chair.
-- Build the project and run the NWNX server
+1. Build the project and run the NWNX server
-- Log in and click the chair.
+1. Log in and click the chair.
 Your character should sit down.

 And that's it!